Senior Associate for Mediation & Training

 As a mentor mediator, Kirsten coaches mediation students seeking state approval through supervised co-mediation of actual mediation cases, or supervised mediation simulations.
 In 2014, she was honored by Heartland Mediators Association with its Acorn Award for Professionalism, Leadership, and Commitment to the Practice of Mediation.

 In addition to her work as a teacher and practitioner, Kirsten has written and published extensively.
 In 1989 she was lead co-editor-in-chief and author for the employment law reference, California Public Sector Labor Relations (Matthew-Bender/Lexis-Nexis).
 She was a contributing author to Conflict Transformation and Restorative Justice Manual: Foundations and Skills for Mediation and Facilitation (Mennonite Conciliation Service, 5th ed.
 2009).
-Through grants from the Kansas Office of Judicial Administration (OJA), she has co-authored training manuals on cross-cultural domestic mediation and mentor mediator training, and currently serves on an OJA planning group to develop a statewide template for parent coordinator training.
-Kirsten also co-authored a peacebuilding/conflict intervention module used by local Ulster Projects (which annually host Protestant and Catholic teens from Northern Ireland in the U.S.), and most recently was asked to author an article for Leader magazine (Fall 2012) based upon her work with congregations in conflict.
+Through grants from the Kansas Office of Judicial Administration (OJA), she has co-authored training curricula and manuals on cross-cultural domestic mediation and mentor mediator training, and served on an OJA planning group to develop a statewide template for parent coordinator training.
+Kirsten also co-authored a peacebuilding/conflict intervention module used by local Ulster Projects (which annually host Protestant and Catholic teens from Northern Ireland in the U.S.), and most recently was asked to author an article for Leader magazine based upon her work with congregations in conflict.